cerebral/overmind/packages/overmind-website/guides/intermediate/04_goingfunctional.md

 h(Example, { name: "guide/goingfunctional/actionoperator" })
 ```

 Your first impression is probably "more syntax".
 But we are doing something important here.
 We have created a composable piece of logic.
 The **action** operator is one of many operators.
 The **action** operator just allows us to express logic as a traditional action, though other operators has other behaviours.
-The **fromOperator** function converts any operator into a callable action.

 Let us look at an example where we actually create two composable pieces and use them: